Fergus Kelly

-Fergus Kelly is an academic at the Dublin Institute for Advanced Studies.
+Fergus Samuel Kelly is an academic at the Dublin Institute for Advanced Studies.
 His research interests centre on early Irish law-texts and wisdom-texts.

 He graduated in 1967 in Early and Modern Irish from Trinity College Dublin.
 He spent a year in the University of Oslo's Linguistics Institute.
 He also taught a course in Celtic Civilisation at the University of Toronto.
 He is now a Senior Professor in the School of Celtic Studies (Irish: Scoil an Léinn Cheiltigh) of the Dublin Institute for Advanced Studies.
 In 2003 he delivered the British Academy's Sir John Rhŷs Memorial Lecture.
 A prolific author and researcher, he has written and edited a number of books and many articles including A guide to early Irish law.
-He co-edits the journal Celtica and has collaborated with many others including Thomas Charles-Edwards.
+He co-edits the journal Celtica and has collaborated with many others, including Thomas Charles-Edwards.

 Awards and recognition

 Kelly was granted the highest academic honour in Ireland, membership of the Royal Irish Academy in 2004.